mossprescott/pynand/alt/README.md

 *Cycles per frame* is the number of cycles to run the first iteration of the Pong game loop.
 Specifically, this includes `Bat.move` and `PongGame.moveBall`, and _not_ `Sys.wait`.

-*Cycles for init* is the number of cycles from start to reaching "call Main.main 0".
+*Cycles for init* is the number of cycles from start to reaching `call Main.main 0`.
 That is, the number of cycles to execute all of the common setup code in `Sys.init`.